Page cover

 • a new blockchain or compute network

-• a planner/goal generator (that’s the GAME Agent’s job)
+• a planner or goal generator (that’s the GAME agent’s job)

 • a Cortensor miner or part of Cortensor’s base validator set

-Instead, it is a productized trust + execution layer that other agents can call when they need reliable and verifiable results, not just “an answer.”
+Instead, it is a productized trust + execution layer that other agents can call whenever they need reliable and verifiable results, not just “an answer.”

 Bardiel in the Virtual Ecosystem